All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 Adrenocorticotropic hormone (ACTH) is a hormone that stimulates the production of cortisol.
-Cortisol is a steroid hormone important for regulating glucose, protein, and lipid metabolism, suppressing the immune system's response, and helping to maintain blood pressure.
+Cortisol is a steroid hormone made by the adrenal glands that is important for regulating glucose, protein, and lipid metabolism, suppressing the immune system's response, and helping to maintain blood pressure.
 This test measures the amount of ACTH in the blood.

 ACTH is produced by the pituitary gland.
 Located below the brain in the center of the head, the pituitary gland is part of the endocrine system, a network of glands that work together to produce hormones that act on organs, tissues, and other glands to regulate systems throughout the body.

 Normally, ACTH levels increase when cortisol is low and fall when cortisol is high.
-When cortisol levels fall in the blood, the hypothalamus produces corticotropin-releasing hormone (CRH).
+In response to a fall in the blood cortisol level, the hypothalamus produces corticotropin-releasing hormone (CRH).
 This stimulates the production of ACTH by the pituitary, which in turn stimulates the production of cortisol by the adrenal glands, small organs located at the top of each kidney.
-In order for appropriate amounts of cortisol to be made, the hypothalamus and both the pituitary and adrenal glands must be functioning properly.
+To make the appropriate amounts of cortisol, the hypothalamus, pituitary, and adrenal glands must be functioning properly.

-Conditions that affect the pituitary or adrenal glands can increase or decrease the amount of ACTH and cortisol the glands produce and interfere with their regulation.
+Conditions that affect the hypothalamus, pituitary, or adrenal glands can interfere with regulating ACTH and cortisol production, increasing or decreasing how much of the hormones the glands produce.
 This can cause signs and symptoms associated with an excess or deficiency of cortisol.
+Conditions that affect ACTH include Cushing disease, Addison disease, and hypopituitarism.
 Some tumors found outside of the pituitary in locations such as the lungs can also increase cortisol concentrations by producing ACTH.

 How is the sample collected for testing?